pink-gorilla/webly/README.md

 - oauth2 with github
 - dynamically generated app html that works with csrf
 - ring middleware for api calls
-- webly build (compiles/watches via shadow-cljs)
+- webly build
+  - compiles/watches via shadow-cljs
+  - does not require shadow-cljs.edn

 # Architecture